 Note: Cou-cou can also be made with breadfruit and green bananas and served with salt fish or beef stew.
 A selection of tasty Barbados recipes.

 — It’s good luck to have a mongoose scurry across the road in front of you.

 You’re bound to see a Barbados mongoose scurry across your path sometime during your stay on the island.

-The Mongoose was introduced to Barbados from India as part of a plan to combat the increasing rat population, which was posing a large threat to the sugar cane industry (at the time, Barbados’ economic lifeline).
-However, this plan hit an unfortunate snag as the rat is a nocturnal animal and the mongoose scurries along by day!
+The Mongoose was introduced to Barbados from India as part of a plan to combat the increasing rat population, which was posing a substantial threat to the sugar cane industry (at the time, Barbados’ economic lifeline).
+However, this plan hit an unfortunate snag as the rat is a nocturnal animal, and the mongoose scurries along by day!

 — Chattel houses are wooden dwellings strongly associated with Barbados’ heritage.

-Because in earlier times, homeowners were not necessarily also the land owners, Barbadian chattel houses were constructed on blocks, so if the owner had to move to another area, he would literally take his whole house with him.
+Because in earlier times, homeowners were not necessarily also the landowners, Barbadian chattel houses were constructed on blocks, so if the owner had to move to another area, he would take his whole house with him.

 Over time, a very distinct and increasingly ornate design for Barbadian chattel houses evolved, making them uniquely attractive and traditionally Bajan in style.

 — Flying fish jump out of the water and can glide for 30 to 50 meters!

 It is said flying fish glide, more than they ‘fly.’
 Flying fish have also been known to remain in ‘flight’ for up to 45 seconds and can also travel at speeds of more than 70 km per hour (43 miles per hour).